-Rule 1.4Student Timekeepers
+Rule 1.4 Student Timekeepers

-(a) Each team attending the NHSMTC is responsible for providing at least one student as an official timekeeper equipped with two stopwatches.
-All timekeepers must be official team members.
+(a) Each team attending the NHSMTC is responsible for providing one student as an official timekeeper equipped with two stopwatches.
+The official timekeeper may be a student who is not one of the official eight team members.
 In trial, each team is to use a set of "Time Remaining" cards with the following designations to signal time: 20:00, 15:00, 10:00, 5:00, 4:00, 3:00, 2:00, 1:00, 0:40, 0:20, and "STOP".
 Modification of intervals is not permitted.
-The host committee will provide "Time Remaining" cards provided by the Host Committee and NO others.
+The host committee will provide "Time Remaining" cards and timekeeper instruction materials.
+Timekeepers must use the "Time Remaining" cards provided by the Host Committee and NO others.